1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > which his deliberations are changed, he lives happily

 > within the city of nine gates.
-The nine gates are described
+The nine gates are mentioned

 > as follows: